 PPG sensors use four primary technical components to measure heart rate:

-1. Optical emitter – generally made up of at least 2 LED’s that send light waves into the skin.
-Because of the wide differences in skin tone, thickness, and morphology associated with a diversity of consumers, most state-of-the-art OHRM’s use multiple light wavelengths that interact differently with different levels of skin and tissue.
+1. Optical emitters – generally at least 2 LED’s that send light waves into the skin, although some PPG sensors are adding more emitters and varying light wavelengths.
+Because of the wide differences in skin thickness, tone and morphology associated with a diversity of people, most state-of-the-art OHRM’s use multiple light wavelengths that interact differently with different levels of skin and tissue.

-2. Digital Signal Processor (DSP) – the DSP captures the light refracted from the user of the device and translates those signals into one’s and zero’s that can be calculated into meaningful heart rate data.
+2. Photodetector(s) – the photodetector captures the light refracted from the user of the device and translates those signals into one’s and zero’s that can be calculated into meaningful heart rate data.

-3. Accelerometer – the accelerometer measures motion and is used in combination with the DSP signal as inputs into PPG algorithms.
+3. Accelerometer – the accelerometer measures motion and is used in combination with the photodetector signal as inputs into PPG algorithms.

 Watch this: Building a Wearable with Heart Rate Monitoring

 PPG is actually almost 150 years old, but it has been revolutionized in the 21st century for new use cases.
 Real-time optical blood flow monitoring was first used in the late 1800s by having people hold their hand up to a candle in a dark room to see the vascular structure and blood flow.
 More recently in the early 1980s, the first pulse oximeters were launched for hospital use, measuring pulse rate and blood oxygen using two alternating LEDs.
 These are very similar to the finger or ear clip devices still used in healthcare facilities today.

 PPG sensor developments in the last 5-10 years have focused on consumer and medical wearable devices and services.
 This required a radical development known as motion-tolerant PPG because using PPG sensors during motion and activity massively increases the amount of motion noise that must be removed to find the blood flow signal.

 Here’s a brief visual history of PPG sensors: